Python as a Calculator

 9 mod 2 | 1 |

-Types int
+Types int and float

 A type is a set of values and operations that can be performed on those values.